-What do I need to know about raccoons if I keep chickens?
+Q: What do I need to know about raccoons if I keep chickens?

 A raccoon that gets into your coop or run will normally kill multiple birds if they can get to them, and the bodies will usually be left where they were killed, rather than carried away.
-Raccoons won't eat the whole bird or even most of it: they will often just eat the contents of your birds' crops and occasionally some of the chest.
+Raccoons won't eat the whole bird or even most of it; they will often just eat the contents of your birds' crops and occasionally some of the chest.
 They are awfully destructive of your flocks' lives without bothering to eat much of their victims.

-First, don't attract raccoons to your yard.
+- Don't attract raccoons to your yard.
 For instance, don't leave out cat food, and make sure they can't get to wild bird feeders or any seed beneath the feeders.
 In dry areas or during dry periods, raccoons may be attracted to sources of water in your yard, too.
 Don't leave anything out for them!

-To keep your flock safe, make sure any wire mesh on your coop is securely attached, because raccoons will try to pry it off or bend it enough that they can squeeze through.
+- Make sure any wire mesh on your coop is securely attached because raccoons will try to pry it off or bend it enough that they can squeeze through.
 Don't use chicken wire: chicken wire is not a barrier to predators.
 Raccoons and other predators can tear right through it like tissue paper.
 (Chicken wire should only be used to keep chickens in, not to keep predators out.)
 Ideally, use hardware cloth with a fine mesh that raccoons can't reach through (use 1/2" or 1/4").

 On the other hand, some people simply padlock everything.
 That is not usually necessary, and can make access more inconvenient for you, too.
 However, with a padlock, you will know they are safe.
 Raccoons are chiefly nocturnal, so if you free range your flock during the day, be sure to lock your birds up securely at night with the precautions recommended above.

 Raccoons are carriers of rabies, so if you do see a raccoon out during the day, be very cautious.
 It might just be hungry, but it might also be sick.
-Your birds can't get ill with rabies, as avian metabolism is just too different...but you can!
+Your birds can't get ill with rabies, as avian metabolism is just too different...but humans can!
 Use extreme caution.